sanguis/sanguis.github.io/_posts/2017-12-15-Mobbing-the-Koans.md

 ## Other things to remember

-Cadance is a masssive thing.
+Cadence is a massive thing.
 Please remember __Intent → Technical → Dictation__